How we restore power

 1. A power outage is reported

-We rely on customer reports to detect small-scale outages.
-You can report an outage online or by phone on 13 13 88.
+We rely on community reports to detect small-scale outages.
+Outages can be reported online or by phone on 13 13 88.

-Life-threatening hazards such as fallen powerlines or damaged electrical equipment are a danger to the public and need to be made safe before work can begin.
+Life-threatening hazards such as fallen powerlines or damaged electrical equipment are dangerous to the public and must be made safe before work can begin.

 3. Crews assigned